shaunakv1/python_pillow_circular_thumbnail/README.md

 # python_pillow_circular_thumbnail
-code example to show how to create circular thumbnail and overlap it on a background
+code example to show how to create circular thumbnail and overlap it on a background.
+Example created as answer for this [stackoverflow question](http://stackoverflow.com/questions/42991713/how-to-create-a-circular-image-using-python-pillow/42992521)

 **avatar.png:**
 [![enter image description here][1]][1]